Beddy-GoogleSolutionChallange/Front-end/README.md

 In the main contents of homepage, there is the information that can be helpful to drug addicts.(our team will add this information later)

+- The information will be read by the local data file in the app that includes the information of drug addiction treatment.

 In the bottomnavigationbar, there are 5 routes to change the main content.

-(1) In the first route, there is the repository of posts that the user who is logged in uploaded.
+(1) In the first route, there is the repository of posts that the user who is signed in uploaded.

+- The posts were read by the database that the user who is signed in now sent the data of posts

 (2) In the second route, there is the bulletin board at which many users can upload.

+- The posts were read by the database that all users sent the data of posts

 (3) In the third route, there is the form that is needed to write the post.

+- When the user writes the post, the data of that post is sent to the database.

 (4) In the fourth route, there is listview that shows history of chat with counselor and if the user press a certain listtile, the screen is moved to the chatting screen.

+- The listview of chat is read by database that stores chatting log related in the user who is signed in now.
+- the message of chatting screen is read by database that stores chat the user and the counselor sent before.

 (5) In the fifth route, there is setting screen that our team will develop later.